pzoghbi/battleships/README.md

 It is only injecting the player actions and not reading the entire state.
 Replay module will play the most recent recorded replay.
 It can be accessed from the main menu.

+#### Pausing/Playing on-demand
+At the current state of affairs, it's possible to play/pause replay on demand.
+Note that if the action has already been processed, it will be passed to the injector, and replay will be paused after the particular action.
+This might be changed in the future.

 #### Partial modularity (WIP)
 Although not fully featured, it is designed with flexibility in mind and could potentially support usage across similar projects in the future